imdiptanu/language-identification/README.md

 # language-identification
-Detect the text language using a bigram model, Support Vector Machines, and Convolutional Neural Networks.
+Detect the text language automatically using a bigram model, Support Vector Machines, and Artifical Neural Networks.
-# N.B:
+The model is trained using the WiLI-2018 benchmark dataset, and the highest accuracy achieved on the test dataset is 99.7% with paragraph text.

-The user is busy finishing up the current semester, everything will be up soon.
-Hang on, please.
+Live demo: http:diptanu.pythonanywhere.com